wes-chen/build-a-website/lesson-08/README.md

 <a href="https://wes-chen.github.io/build-a-website/">Return to course home</a>

-# Add pages to your website
+# How to activate Github Pages for other projects

-This page will have content soon
+This page will have content soon.